Thermoelectric and thermal properties of the weakly disordered non-Fermi liquid phase of Luttinger semimetals: Memory matrix formalism

 We take into account the fact that the hydrodynamic regime is expected to be the appropriate one to describe the dynamics of the strongly interacting system under study.
 This is due to the fact that the decay rate associated with the Coulomb interactions is much larger than the electron-impurity scattering rate.
 In this regime, the only nearly-conserved vector operator in the model (that has a finite overlap with the currents of interest -- to be specified below) turns out to be the total momentum operator itself.
 Therefore, the matrix of generalized conductivities can be written in a compact form as

 where the subscript $\mathbf{i}=\{{\mathbf{c,t}}\}$ of the generalized current $\mathbf{J_i}$ refers to the charge current and the thermal current, respectively.
-The notation $\chi^R_{\mathbf{J_i P}}(T)$ corresponds to the static retarded current-momentum susceptibility (which gives the overlap of the generalized current with the total momentum of the model), while $M_{\mathbf{PP}}(T)$ is the memory matrix.
-The memory matrix encodes the relaxation mechanism of the nearly-conserved operator (meaning slowly varying) of the theory (i.e., the momentum operator $\mathbf{P}$ in our system), which is relaxed on long timescales.
+The notation $\chi^R_{\mathbf{J_i P}}(T)$ $\left( \chi^R_{\mathbf{P P}}(T) \right) $ corresponds to the static retarded current-momentum (momentum-momentum) susceptibility.
+Hence, $\chi^R_{\mathbf{J_i P}}(T)$ gives the overlap of the generalized current with the total momentum.
+The memory matrix $M_{\mathbf{PP}}(T)$ encodes the relaxation mechanism of the nearly-conserved operator (meaning slowly varying) of the theory (i.e., the momentum operator $\mathbf{P}$ in our system), which is relaxed on long timescales.
 We will further assume, without any loss of generality, that the transport is along the $z$-direction (as all directions are isotropic).
 Consequently, the current-momentum susceptibility takes the form

 where $\beta=1/T$.
 To leading order, the memory matrix is given by (again, for transport along the $z$-direction)

 where $\mathrm{L_0}$ is the non-interacting Liouville operator.
 Finally, the generalized dc conductivity is given by $\sigma_{\mathbf{J_i J_i}}(T)\equiv\tilde{\sigma}_{\mathbf{J_i J_i}}(\omega\rightarrow 0,T)$, which leads to